Youth Sports Sexual Abuse Attorney

 Sexual abuse in youth organized sports can devastate a child physically, mentally, and emotionally.
 It could take years for you or your child to heal.

-An attorney can help you hold the abuser accountable.
-A lawyer can help you file a civil lawsuit against a sports coach, school, or another party.
+A youth sports sexual abuse attorney can help you hold the abuser accountable.
+A lawyer can help you seek justice, take legal action, and file a civil lawsuit against a sports coach, school, or another party.

-Contact our Rosenfeld Injury Lawyers LLC today at (888) 424-5757 (toll-free phone call) or through the contact form to schedule a free consultation.
-All discussions with our law firm remain confidential through an attorney-client relationship.
+Contact our dedicated attorneys at Rosenfeld Injury Lawyers, LLC at (888) 424-5757 (toll-free phone call) or through the contact form to schedule a free consultation.
+All discussions with our legal team remain confidential through an attorney-client relationship.